 This batch of tea comes from Yong Long Village, just above Dong Ding Mountain, at 750m elevation in Lu Gu Township, Nantou County.
 It was cultivated and processed by a member of the board of tea judges in the Lu Gu Farmers' Association Tea Competition - the largest and most prestigious oolong tea competition in the world.

-This tea was harvested and cured this fall by the same artisan from the same tea garden as our previous Dong Ding Oolong selections from the last year and a half.
+This tea was harvested and cured this spring by the same artisan from the same tea garden as our previous Dong Ding Oolong selections from the last two years.

 This ridge above Dong Ding Mountain is home to the neighboring Yong Long and Feng Huang Villages and is known for a rich red soil which differs from other locales in Lu Gu.
 The unique flavor of Dong Ding Oolong produced here is attributed to this soil quality, along with the fact that these villages are home to the highest population of the most skilled traditional oolong tea artisans in Taiwan.